Table of content

 4 - Use tabindex, but with caution

-Tabindex is an attribute you can add to HTML elements to control their keyboard navigation order.
-It allows you to determine which elements receive focus when users navigate through your web page using the Tab key.
+tabindex is an attribute you can add to HTML elements to control their keyboard navigation order.
+It decides which elements receive focus as users move through the page with the Tab key.

 Best practices for tabindex

-Only modify the tabindex values when necessary.
-Most interactive elements automatically receive focus in the default Tab order, so only intervene when it improves the overall user experience.
+Only change tabindex values when you have to.
+Most interactive elements receive focus automatically in the default Tab order, so only step in when it improves the user experience.

-By giving them a tabindex value of 0, you ensure that these elements can receive keyboard focus and be easily accessed using the Tab key.
-It's like opening the door for keyboard users to interact with these elements that wouldn't typically be clickable.
+A tabindex of 0 ensures these elements can receive keyboard focus and be reached with the Tab key.
+It opens the door for keyboard users to interact with elements that aren’t normally clickable.

-However, it's important to note that you should not assign the value "-1" to elements that need to be accessible via keyboard, such as links or buttons that sighted users can easily click on with a mouse.
+That said, don’t assign “-1” to elements that need to be reachable by keyboard, such as links or buttons that sighted users can easily click with a mouse.

-Generally speaking, it is recommended to avoid the use of tabindex="-1" unless you have a specific reason to do so.
+In general, avoid tabindex="-1" unless you have a specific reason for it.

-Skip non-interactive elements: avoid assigning tabindex to non-interactive elements like text paragraphs or images.
-This helps users focus on interactive elements that require action or input.
+tabindexto non-interactive elements like paragraphs or images.
+It keeps the focus on the elements that actually need action or input.

 5 - Create proper outlines

-Outlines are like visual hugs that surround interactive elements such as buttons, links, and form fields when you interact with them.
+Outlines are the visual ring around interactive elements like buttons, links, and form fields when you interact with them.

 .focus-outline {